 Tips on caring for Minnesota and Wisconsin lawns

-Let’s start with the good news.
-Lawns in warmer climates can only stand up to about four days of flooding before they may require all-new soil and sod.
-But during spring in the Midwest, our ground is thawing at the same time as the snow is melting — and before the grass has begun to grow again for the season.
+As eternal optimists, we want to share some good news about how the spring thaw works in the Midwest.
+While lawns in warmer climates can only stand up to about four days of flooding before they may require all-new soil and sod, our Midwestern ground is able to endure standing water for longer.
+This is because our ground is thawing at the same time as the snow is melting — and before the grass has begun to grow again for the season.

-That means that even if your lawn is covered in standing water for a week or more, it’s likely hardy enough to sustain the damage from the typical spring snowmelt and even a bit of flooding.
-Still, you’ll want to follow these spring lawn care steps to ensure your yard recovers fully.
+So, even if your lawn is covered in standing water for a week or more, it’s likely hardy enough to sustain the damage from typical spring snowmelt, and even a bit of flooding.
+By following these spring lawn care steps, you can ensure your yard recovers fully from the early spring melt.

-- Do begin spring lawn preparation by raking your lawn to loosen up the soil and break up clumps.
+- Do rake your lawn to loosen up the soil and break up clumps.

 - Do remove excess leaves, branches and dead grass so your grass can grow freely.